slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Don’t be the best.
 Be the only."
 -- Kevin Kelly*

 Nobody can compete with you on being you.
-Most of life is a search for who and what needs you the most.
-Be unique.
+Most of your life is a search for who and what needs you the most.

 > *"If the title matters to you, you don’t belong to a startup." (...)
 "If you want to be part of a great tech company, then you need to be able to sell or build.
 If you don’t do either, learn." (...)